-If you can help it, avoid standing for prolonged periods of time and if you do have to stand for a while, make a point of changing your position, shifting from one leg to the other.
-Also try some leg exercises or wiggle your toes now and again.
+If you can help it, avoid standing for prolonged periods and if you do have to stand for a while, make a point of changing your position, shifting from one leg to the other.
+Also, try some leg exercises or wiggle your toes now and again.

 To help reduce heaviness and swelling elevate your legs above the level of your heart for about 10 minutes each day.
 A simple way of achieving this is by lying down and resting your legs on a stack of pillows.

 Herbal remedies can help if temporary topical relief is needed in some more acute cases.
-For example Horse Chestnut may help to improve the tone of veins, reducing leakage into the surrounding tissue.
-In gel form it can be rubbed into tired legs.
-Aloe Vera can also help to cool and sooth the area.
+For example, Horse Chestnut may help to improve the tone of veins, reducing leakage into the surrounding tissue.
+In gel form, it can be rubbed into tired legs.
+Aloe Vera can also help to cool and soothe the area.

 In severe cases surgery is undertaken, but this is a drastic measure and should only be as a last resort, i.e. if the problem is causing major disability or circulatory blockage for example.

-Some people have found that over a period of time our Total Balance combined with our Omega 3 DHA Fish Oil has provided noticeable benefits.
-This is not surprising as there are a number of nutrients in Total Balance that can help repair the tissues, and the Omega 3 fish oil helps with the general blood flow.
+Some people have found that over a period of time our Total Balance combined with our Omega 3 / DHA Fish Oil has provided noticeable benefits.
+This is not surprising as there are a number of nutrients in Total Balance that can help repair the tissues, and the Omega-3 fish oil helps with the general blood flow.
 It could be advantageous to also add in our CX8 Cardio Support to further help take care of the blood vessel walls.
-If your budget allows, upgrade the Fish Oil to our Omega 3 / QH Ultra which contains Ubiquinol (CoQ10).
+If your budget allows, upgrade the Fish Oil to our Omega 3 / QH Premium CoQ10 which contains Ubiquinol (CoQ10).